 3. What is the retroactive (prior acts) date on the current inforce policy?

-If claims made malpractice coverage is inforce, the act was alleged to have occurred after the prior acts date on the policy, and the claim was made during the current policy period then you know which policy form and malpractice carrier is on the risk.
-The claim is settled using the policy form and coverages that are currently inforce at the time the claim was made.
+If claims-made malpractice coverage is inforce, the act was alleged to have occurred after the prior acts date on the policy, and the claim was made during the current policy period then you know which policy form and malpractice carrier is on the risk.
+The claim is settled using the policy form and coverages that are currently inforce at the time the claim was made (Hence the naming of the claims-made policy form).

 This makes the Professional Liability Insurance coverage predictable to the insured and the insurer at the time a claim is made.